Environmental Engineering (EVEN)

 EVEN 4306 Solid & Hazard Waste Fundamntl 3 SCH (3-0)

 Solid and hazardous waste engineering and planning.
 Landfill technology development and design.
 Waste to energy concepts and technology development, and resource conservation and recovery perspectives.
 Prerequisite: Senior standing in engineering

 EVEN 4308 Wastewater Treatment 3 SCH (3-0)

 Engineering analysis and design of water and wastewater treatment processes focused principally on biological treatment systems.
 Water quality evaluation and design and operation of biological and other wastewater treatment systems; design of facilities for wastewater treatment.
 Prerequisite: Senior standing in engineering.

 One or more topics of environmental engineering.
 May be repeated when topic changes.
 Prerequisite: senior standing.

-A fundamental approach to air pollutants classification, sources and effects; theories of air quality, air pollution control and atmospheric science; control technologies of particulate and gaseous air pollutants, and process design variables; intruduction to air pollution meteorology and dispersion modeling.
-Prerequisites: CEEN 3392 and senior standing.
-Credit may not be obtained in both CHEN 4386 and EVEN 4386.
+A fundamental approach to air pollutants classification, sources and effects; theories of air quality, air pollution control and atmospheric science; control technologies of particulate and gaseous air pollutants, and process design variables; introduction to air pollution meteorology and dispersion modeling.
+Prerequisites: Senior standing in engineering.
+(Credit may not be obtained in both CHEN 4386 and EVEN 4386.)